Updated September 12, 2024

 • takes the angst out of decision-making.
 It’s one less reason to decline, one more reason to accept.

-• improves your ability to take spontaneous travel opportunities.
+• improves your ability to take advantage of spontaneous travel opportunities.

 • removes some of the stress associated with getting ready to leave.